Louis-Napoléon, Prince Imperial: Death

 On the morning of 1 June 1879, the troop set out, earlier than intended and without the whole escort, largely owing to the prince's impatience.
 Led by Carey, the scouts rode deeper into Zululand.
 Without Harrison or Buller present to restrain him, the prince took command from Carey, even though the latter had seniority.
-At noon, the troop was halted at a temporarily deserted kraal while the prince and Carey made some sketches of the terrain and used part of the thatch to make a fire.
+At noon, the prince halted the troop at a temporarily deserted kraal.
+The prince and Carey made some sketches of the terrain and used part of the thatch to make a fire.
 No lookout was posted.
 As they were preparing to leave, about 40 Zulus fired upon them and rushed towards them, screaming.
-The prince's horse dashed off before he could mount, the prince clinging to a holster on the saddle.
-After about 100 yards, a strap broke; the prince fell beneath his horse, and his right arm was trampled.
+The prince ran to mount his horse and was able to grab onto the holster on the saddle of his horse.
+The prince's horse then dashed off before he could mount.
+After about 100 yd, the strap the prince was clinging to broke and the horse kicked the prince in the belly, winding him.
+The prince fell beneath his horse, and his right arm was trampled.
 He leapt up, drawing his revolver with his left hand, and started to run, but the Zulus outpaced him.

-The prince was speared in the thigh but pulled the assegai from his wound.
-As he turned and fired on his pursuers, another assegai, thrown by a Zulu named Zabanga, struck his left shoulder.
-The prince tried to fight on, using the assegai he had pulled from his leg, but, weakened by his wounds, he sank to the ground and was overwhelmed.
-When recovered, his body had 18 assegai wounds; one stabbing had burst his right eye and penetrated his brain.
-The Zulus stripped the body of everything, except for a few medals.
-They did not dismember his body because of a necklace worn around his neck, given to him by his mother; which was misconstrued for a magical talisman.
+The prince fired three shots from his revolver at his assailants, but he missed each shot.
+The prince then fired two more shots, albeit slower in order to better aim.
+However, these, too, missed.
+One of the prince's assailants, a Zulu named Langalibalele, threw his spear at the prince, but missed.
+Another spear, thrown by a Zulu named Zabanga, struck the prince's left shoulder.
+The prince tried to fight on, wielding the spear thrown by Langalibalele in his right hand and his revolver in his left.
+However, weakened by his wounds, the prince sank to the ground and was overwhelmed.
+Zabanga stabbed the prince again with an assegai, followed by Gwabakana; and then the prince suffered a final blow from Klabawathunga – who stabbed the prince in the right eye – penetrating the prince's brain and killing him.
+When the prince's corpse was recovered the next day, it was found naked and an examination by surgeon-major F. B. Scott counted 18 wounds – all of which were stab wounds.